joshspicer/pihole-mobile-app/README.md

 ## Note

-You will need the `WEBPASSWORD` found under `/etc/pihole/setupVars.conf` for anything in "Settings".
+You will need the `WEBPASSWORD` found under `/etc/pihole/setupVars.conf` for anything in that required authorization.
 For more details check [here](./help.md).

-The API token for this app is NOT the one found in the web GUI, nor is it your login password.
+As of v5.0 of pi-hole i've found the web UI's generated API key to be equal to WEBPASSWORD.
+You can find that key here: `Settings > API/Web Interface > Show API Token`

 The API utilized is outlined [here](https://discourse.pi-hole.net/t/pi-hole-api/1863).